jayala-29/DSC235-Data-Science-for-Cybersecurity/project-guidelines.md

 3. How you plan to analyze your data.
 Did you filter any data?
 Did you use a ML algorithm?
 Did you modify/create an algorithm?
 Etc.
 4. Any obstacles you've overcome/forsee before submitting your project.

-## Due December 12, 11:59 PM PST (Deliverable - 45%)
+## Due December 12, 11:59 PM PST (Deliverable - 35%)

-The following should be addressed in a Jupyter notebook including samples of the dataset, reproducible models, visuals shown/rendered, etc. similar to what is shown in lecture and the additional exercises:
+The following should be addressed in a Jupyter notebook including samples of the dataset, reproducible models, visuals shown/rendered, etc. similar to what is shown in lecture and the additional exercises (breakdown of 50 possible points):

 1. Finalized Problem Statement [5 points]
 - Topic, relevance, and initial prediction
-2. Dataset [10 points]
+2. Dataset [15 points]
 - Is there an existing dataset?
 [5 points]
     - If so, how is it useful for your problem?
         - Can anything be removed?
 Why?
     - If not, how will you create one?
         - What did you add?
 Why?
 - Explain each “useful” component of your dataset (which/how do the column headers contribute to your problem?)
-[5 points]
+[10 points]
 3. Analysis [15 points]
 - How can we analyze the data?
 [10 points]
     - Are you using a machine learning model?